MortenHarding/docker-mvs38j/README.md

 docker run -it --name ce -p 3270:3270/tcp mhardingdk/mvs
 ```

 MVS/CE is currently tagged as `latest`, hence it is not necessary to use the tag "ce".
+The docker option `-it` will make the command interactive, meaning that the Hercules console will be running in the shell were the docker command is executed.
+To run the command in the backupground use `-dit` meaning 'detached'.

 ### Start a non default container